github/codeql/docs/ql-documentation/learn-ql/javascript/introduce-libraries-js.rst

 Control flow
 ~~~~~~~~~~~~

-A different program representation in terms of intra-procedural control flow graphs (CFGs) is provided by the QL classes in library `CFG.qll <https://help.semmle.com/qldoc/javascript/semmle/javascript/CFG.qll/module.CFG.html>`__.
+A different program representation in terms of intraprocedural control flow graphs (CFGs) is provided by the QL classes in library `CFG.qll <https://help.semmle.com/qldoc/javascript/semmle/javascript/CFG.qll/module.CFG.html>`__.

 Class `ControlFlowNode <https://help.semmle.com/qldoc/javascript/semmle/javascript/CFG.qll/type.CFG$ControlFlowNode.html>`__ represents a single node in the control flow graph, which is either an expression, a statement, or a synthetic control flow node.
 Note that `Expr <https://help.semmle.com/qldoc/javascript/semmle/javascript/Expr.qll/type.Expr$Expr.html>`__ and `Stmt <https://help.semmle.com/qldoc/javascript/semmle/javascript/Stmt.qll/type.Stmt$Stmt.html>`__ do not inherit from `ControlFlowNode <https://help.semmle.com/qldoc/javascript/semmle/javascript/CFG.qll/type.CFG$ControlFlowNode.html>`__ at the QL level, although their entity types are compatible, so you can explicitly cast from one to the other if you need to map between the AST-based and the CFG-based program representations.

-There are two kinds of synthetic control flow nodes: entry nodes (class `ControlFlowEntryNode <https://help.semmle.com/qldoc/javascript/semmle/javascript/CFG.qll/type.CFG$ControlFlowEntryNode.html>`__), which represent the beginning of a toplevel or function, and exit nodes (class `ControlFlowExitNode <https://help.semmle.com/qldoc/javascript/semmle/javascript/CFG.qll/type.CFG$ControlFlowExitNode.html>`__), which represent their end.
+There are two kinds of synthetic control flow nodes: entry nodes (class `ControlFlowEntryNode <https://help.semmle.com/qldoc/javascript/semmle/javascript/CFG.qll/type.CFG$ControlFlowEntryNode.html>`__), which represent the beginning of a top-level or function, and exit nodes (class `ControlFlowExitNode <https://help.semmle.com/qldoc/javascript/semmle/javascript/CFG.qll/type.CFG$ControlFlowExitNode.html>`__), which represent their end.
 They do not correspond to any AST nodes, but simply serve as the unique entry point and exit point of a control flow graph.
 Entry and exit nodes can be accessed through the predicates ``StmtContainer.getEntry()`` and ``StmtContainer.getExit()``.

-Most, but not all, toplevels and functions have another distinguished CFG node, the *start node*.
+Most, but not all, top-levels and functions have another distinguished CFG node, the *start node*.
 This is the CFG node at which execution begins.
-Unlike the entry node, which is a synthetic construct, the start node corresponds to an actual program element: for toplevels, it is the first CFG node of the first statement; for functions, it is the CFG node corresponding to their first parameter or, if there are no parameters, the first CFG node of the body.
-Empty toplevels do not have a start node.
+Unlike the entry node, which is a synthetic construct, the start node corresponds to an actual program element: for top-levels, it is the first CFG node of the first statement; for functions, it is the CFG node corresponding to their first parameter or, if there are no parameters, the first CFG node of the body.
+Empty top-levels do not have a start node.

 For most purposes, using start nodes is preferable to using entry nodes.